jegoree/react-ecommerce/README.md

 [Live demo](https://jegoree.github.io/react-ecommerce/)

-A comprehensive e-commerce website that is currently being developed with React.
+A React e-commerce website that is currently being developed.
 Avaliable functionalities can be traced in the commits history.